danielTongu/VMware-ESXI/README.md

 1. Fork the repo and create a feature branch.
 2. Write clear, commented code with Javadoc-style summaries.
 3. Add or modify views and model logic as needed.
-4. Submit a PR with a description and screenshots (if UI-related).
+4. Submit a PR with a description and UI screenshots (if applicable).

 ---